Guide to ACA employer penalties

 • A 4980H(b) penalty

-There are also penalties for failing to file proper returns to the IRS under IRC 6721 and 6722.
+There are also ACA fines for failing to file proper returns with the IRS under 26 U.S. Codes § 67214 and 6722.5

 The ACA intended for the penalties to roll out in 2014, but the IRS delayed them to 2015.
 In 2015, the IRS limited enforcement of the penalties to ALEs with at least 100 full-time employees.
-The ESRP penalties went into full effect and were applicable to all ALEs in 2017.
+The ESRP penalties went into full effect in 2017 and apply to all ALEs.

 4980H(a) ESRP penalty

-If an ALE doesn’t provide health insurance with MEC to at least 95% of its full-time employees (or all but five full-time employees if five is greater than 5%) and their dependents, and at least one full-time employee receives a premium tax credit, they must pay an employer shared responsibility penalty.
-The IRS adjusts the penalty yearly for inflation.
+If an ALE doesn't provide MEC health insurance to at least 95% of its full-time employees (or all but five full-time employees if five is greater than 5%) and their dependents, and at least one full-time employee receives a premium tax credit, the ALE must pay an employer shared responsibility penalty.
+The IRS adjusts the penalty for inflation each year.

-Employers must pay the monthly fee for every full-time employee minus the first 30 employees.
+Employers must pay the monthly fee for each full-time employee, except for the first 30 employees.

 Year